Solar-network/docs/docs/guidebook/developer/send-transaction.md

-# How to Send Your First Transaction Using the Swipechain SDK
+# How to Send Your First Transaction Using the Solar SDK

-We will use the client and crypto libraries to send an Swipechain transaction programmatically.
-You will see how the client and crypto libraries work together to provide a comprehensive base for any Swipechain project and learn how to configure the SDKs to work alongside your testnet.
+We will use the client and crypto libraries to send an Solar transaction programmatically.
+You will see how the client and crypto libraries work together to provide a comprehensive base for any Solar project and learn how to configure the SDKs to work alongside your testnet.

 ## Getting Started